-Multiple gestation puts a woman at risk simply because the uterus must stretch more when it is holding two or more babies.
-The uterus is a muscle and, like any muscle, it tends to contract when it gets stretched beyond a certain point.
-In a multiple pregnancy, the uterus may be stretched to a point where contractions-and thus labor-begin before the babies are ready to be born.
+Multiple gestation puts a pregnant woman at risk simply because the uterus must stretch more when it’s holding two or more babies.
+The uterus, just like any other muscle in the body, tends to contract when it’s stretched beyond a certain point.
+In a multiple gestation pregnancy, the uterus may be stretched to an extent where contractions begin before the babies are fully developed.

 |Number of babies in the womb||Average gestational age at birth*|

 *Gestational age refers to the number of weeks a woman is pregnant.
-It is usually calculated from the first day of the last normal menstrual period.
+It is usually calculated from the first day of the last known menstrual period.

-A woman who has delivered a preterm baby in the past has a 15 to 40% chance of preterm labor and delivery in subsequent pregnancies.
-The chances depend on the number of previous preterm births and how early they occurred.
-The earlier a preterm birth occurs, the more likely it is that the next birth, if preterm, will be as early or even earlier.
-For example, a woman who delivered during the second trimester in a previous pregnancy has a 26 to 40% chance of delivering earlier than 35 weeks in a following pregnancy.
-Alternatively, if a previous preterm baby was born in the third trimester, the chance of delivering earlier than 35 weeks is reduced to 15 to 25%.
+A woman who has delivered a premature baby in the past is much more likely to experience preterm labor and delivery in subsequent pregnancies.
+The likelihood depends on the number of previous premature births and how early they occurred.
+The earlier a previous premature birth took place, the more likely it is that the next birth occurs as early or even earlier.

-Remember, though, that these risks apply to women who had spontaneous preterm births, not just preterm labor.
-A woman who has delivered a baby at full term and has never delivered preterm has a less than 1% chance of delivering a subsequent baby at 32 weeks or earlier and no more than a 4% chance of delivering preterm at all.
-In addition, the more pregnancies a woman has delivered at full term, the less likely that the next birth will be preterm.
-Even when a woman has had one preterm birth in the past, her chances of having another are reduced when she’s had at least one full-term pregnancy in between.
+It should be noted, however, that these risks primarily apply to women who have spontaneous premature births, not just preterm labor.
+A woman who has delivered a baby at full term has a very low chance of delivering a subsequent baby early.
+In addition, the more pregnancies a woman has delivered at full term, the less likely that subsequent births will be premature.
+Even when a woman has had one premature birth in the past, her chances of having another are reduced when she’s had at least one full-term pregnancy in between.